WASHINGTON COUNTY

 AND

-This union station was built in 1887 and was located on the NE corner of Water and Myrtle Streets.
+This union station was built in 1886 and was located on the SE corner of Water and Myrtle Streets at GPS: 45.056650, -92.805132.
 It was torn down in 1960 to make way for a grocery store (also now gone).
 The site is now a parking lot.
 For most of its life it served the Northern Pacific and CSt.PM&O railroads.
+It was owned by the NP.

 Wildwood